 “The best way to prevent, treat, and detect digital eye strain is through a comprehensive eye examination,” said Dr. Monea.
 “We can recommend customized solutions, based on a child’s digital habits, which may include computer glasses or simple day-to-day lifestyle adjustments.”

 Dr. Monea opines that the back to school season is a good time for parents to take their children for eye examinations to ensure they have healthy eyes and clear vision before they get back in the classroom.
 The Alberta Association of Optometrists recommends that children have at least one eye examination between the age of two and five, and yearly after starting school.
 Infants should have their first eye examination between six and nine months of age.
 Alberta Health covers the cost of annual eye examinations for children up to the age of 19.
 For more information, visit optometrists.ab.ca.

-Crizal Kids UV™ lenses offer protection from bright reflections, glare, and UV which can cause irritation, eye strain, discomfort, and damage to developing eyes.
-Made from impact-resistant material, these lenses are durable and lightweight.
+Crizal Kids UV™ lenses offer protection from bright reflections, glare, and UV, which can cause irritation, eye strain, discomfort, and damage to developing eyes.
+These lenses are made from impact-resistant material, making them durable and lightweight.
 Plus, Crizal® Prevencia™ Kids lenses offer additional protection from harmful blue-violet light from digital devices.

 Optifog: Playing Hockey